-Later the 1906 earthquake took much of Nob Hill after which the wealthy house owners moved west to Pacific Heights and built their new homes there.
+Later the 1906 earthquake took much of Nob Hill after which the wealthy house owners moved west to Pacific Heights and built their homes there.

 However, Nob Hill was rebuilt and today it’s a place where upper class families and urban professionals like to live.
 And why not?
-Nob Hill and the next hill, Russian Hill, have splendid views to the city and to the bay area.
+Nob Hill and the next hill, Russian Hill, have splendid views to the city and to the bay area:

-San Francisco Sighseeing: Lombard Street
+San Francisco Sightseeing: Lombard Street